-Adding More Frequent Step Increases Beyond Four Years of Experience
+Adding an Additional Step Increase at Five Years of Experience

-Seventy-six percent (76%) of the chiefs responded to say they would like to add more frequent step increases beyond four years of experience.
+Seventy-six percent (76%) of the chiefs responded in the October 2021 survey to say they would like to add more frequent step increases beyond four years of experience.

 Those in dissent generally represent larger probation departments of 16+ probation officers with 36% of those jurisdictions not favoring this approach.
 Twenty-five percent (25%) of those representing departments with 4-8 probation officers also do not support this change.
 Dissent among jurisdiction types were very similar.